felixgirault/orejime/README.md

 npm start
 ```

-You can then open the demo page on `http://localhost:3000` - it will be reloaded automatically when the JS or CSS changes.
+You can then open the demo page on `http://localhost:1234` - it will be reloaded automatically when the JS or CSS changes.

+Orejime uses Parcel [...]

 ## License & credits